apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 1 row selected (0.291 seconds)
 ```

-### Collecting metadata for specific set of columns
+### Collect metadata for specific set of columns

+Next let's gather metadata for a subset of the columns in the `lineitem` table.
+You would do this to allow
+ Drill to optimize `WHERE` conditions on certain columns.
+Also, if file size or the number of columns grows large, it
+ can take too long to gather all statistics.
+Instead you can speed up analysis by gathering statistics only for
+ selected columns: those actually used in the `WHERE` clause.

 For the case when metadata for several columns should be computed and stored into the Metastore, the following command may be used: